 Written by Craig Crossley, Applications Engineer at Fortify

 Those familiar with conventional injection molding (IM) for production purposes are well aware of the inherent benefits associated.
-An aluminum tool can produce thousands of parts, and steel tools remains the most efficient mass production method available today.
+An aluminum tool can produce thousands of parts, and steel tools remain the most efficient mass-production method available today.
 However, the process doesn’t always yield the best results, and tooling mistakes can become economically problematic very quickly.
 Prototype injection molding with 3D printed tools has become a viable bridge-to-production tool and may be worth considering.

 Prototype injection mold tooling with 3D printing is uniquely advantageous to designers and engineers because it is an inexpensive and fast way to make mistakes.
 Hard or aluminum tooling is costly and very difficult to alter once the mold has been delivered, making it a logistical and financial nightmare.
 The data below shows how significant the cost difference is when comparing multiple prototype methods.
 Not to mention, a dramatic decrease in the product development timeline.

 Prototype IM tooling is a cost-efficient way for engineers to shoot end-use materials for true product testing and evaluation.
 For example, 3D printed mold tools that are reinforced with ceramic fiber and are strong enough to be injected with a variety of thermoplastics that include polycarbonate, nylon 66, ABS and POM, Ultem, GF Ultem, and more.
 Now, the engineering team can produce 20+ prototypes that are representative of the final product ready to be tested and processed.

 Product development relies on internal and external feedback to make improvements.
 Having access to a small batch of product parts with prototype IM tooling enables beta customers and remote engineering teams immediate access to the product.
 This is ideal to enhance customer relationships or international organizations with multiple facilities.
 No delays or hold-ups due to part scarcity.